 So I mostly tried not to focus on the visual beauty, but on aspects such as charisma, the hidden, the mysterious …

 Two or three times it happened to me that the person portrayed was not so satisfied because they did not think they were portrayed pretty enough.
-For one time I was a little embarrassed because it was a commissioned work that I was quite happy with myself.
-But, many years later I had 2 ladies assured me how happy they were now with the work and how much I had succeeded in capturing their essence.
+One time I was a little embarrassed because it was a commissioned work that I was quite happy with myself.
+But, many years later I had 2 ladies who assured me how happy they were now with the work and how much I had succeeded in capturing their essence.

 Personally, I have a series of around 30 nude drawings on my heart, which I should probably explain.
 What was it about?
 If you’ve devoted yourself to life drawing long enough, if you’re generally familiar with anatomy, you don’t need a model when you represent a figure in general.

 I did the following.
 In a completely dark room, with my eyes closed, I began to draw the figure, mostly with a charcoal pencil set in wood.
 So you start, for example, with the face and trace the features – presented in the mind – very precisely.
 Now it is the case that you can create the details well, but you hardly know where you are on the sheet with your pen.
 This means that the figure is clearly disfigured when you open your eyes.
-In order to create a halfway compact representation, I then, with my eyes open, emphasized a few accents with colored pencils and thus kept the sheet from falling apart.
+To create a halfway compact representation, I then, with my eyes open, emphasized a few accents with colored pencils and thus kept the sheet from falling apart.

-It seems to me that portraits, figure painting, nude drawings no longer have a special meaning in our time and that is perhaps one of the reasons why I no longer devote myself to the topic.
-And yet, when I go through my work, I feel great urge to try the thing again from a new perspective.
+It seems to me that portraits, figure painting, and nude drawings no longer have a special meaning in our time and that is perhaps one of the reasons why I no longer devote myself to the topic.
+And yet, when I go through my work, I feel a great urge to try the thing again from a new perspective.